New Practitioner Advocacy and Ethics Course for all New Practitioners within the first three years of tenancy (also known as the NPP Programme).

 - 4 general (includes 2 hours gained at the Case Analysis session)

-Date and time: Friday 24 November 6pm (online) and Saturday and Sunday from 8.30am (Gray’s Inn)
+Date and time: Friday 19 May 6pm (Online) and Saturday and Sunday from 8.30am (Gray’s Inn)

-Plus an ethics only session, 5:45pm on the 2 November online
+Plus an ethics only session, on Wednesday 3 May at 5.45pm (online)

 Who can attend: Open to Members of all Inns